 Greyhounds As Pets will not conduct pre-assessments on race or trial days/times.
 While we understand that many people may have a preference for their greyhound not to be pre-assessed at a racetrack, our research has indicated that the venue of the assessment has no bearing on whether or not a greyhound passes the pre-assessment.

-If your dog is successful at his/her pre-assessment, we will be able to take it on the day.
+If your dog is successful at pre-assessment, we will be able to take the greyhound on the day.

-If your dog is not successful, our staff will provide immediate feedback and suggestions to work on.
-You can book your dog in for re-assessment in the future if you wish to.
-There is no fee unless the dog is successfully accepted into our program.
+If your dog is not successful, our staff will provide feedback and suggestions to work on.
+You can then book your greyhound in for re-assessment in the future once your greyhound is pet ready.

 Things to keep in mind

-- We highly recommend a minimum 4 week let-down period from race/trial to enhance their chance of being successful in their pre-assessment
+- We highly recommend a minimum 4 week let-down period from racing/trialling to enhance their chance of being successful in their pre-assessment.

 - For participants who are located considerable distances from our assessing venues, please contact us for more details.

-Ways to prepare your greyhound prior to GAP pre-assessment
+Ways to prepare your greyhound for GAP pre-assessment